dphfox/Fusion/CONTRIBUTING.md

 - The issue will be closed when a fix has been implemented, verified to work and is merged into a main branch of Fusion.

-- Please be patient - all project maintainers are voluteers, so it will likely take some time to respond.
+- Please be patient - all project maintainers are volunteers, so it will likely take some time to respond.

 - Don't bump or chase up your issue - commenting 'Any updates on this?' does